 40 Historical Events That Are So Interesting People Read And Look Up Everything They Can About Them

 History is a fascinating subject.
-The history of us humans spans over 300,000 years, and it's been marked by victories, tragedies, and all other kinds of drama.
+The history of humans spans over 300,000 years and has been marked by victories, tragedies, and all kinds of drama.

-But history happens all over the world, and some events capture the interest of history buffs more than others.
+But history happens all over the world, and some events interest history buffs more than others.
 Recently, enthusiasts shared their fixations after one netizen asked: "What is the one event in history you're obsessed with and can't stop researching?"

 This post may include affiliate links.